View on GitHub

 }

-Think of proto files like blueprints for service contracts—not laws governing your entire codebase.
+Proto files are blueprints for service contracts, not laws governing your codebase.

 Observability

 Logs are expensive.
-Absent complicated log parsing mechanisms, they’re a stream of noise nobody reads.
+Without parsing, they’re noise nobody reads.

-Metrics, being essentially numbers, are easy for machines to parse, store, and understand.
-We prefer to expose critical information via metrics since it’s easy to:
+Metrics are numbers—easy for machines to parse, store, and understand.
+Expose critical information via metrics:

-Logging “all the things, all the time” is not sustainable.
-Metrics are much cheaper and easier to handle.
+Logging “all the things, all the time” is unsustainable.
+Metrics are cheaper.

 rate(modsec_requests_blocked_total[5m])